aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP dice above 2, the spell lasts for an extra 12 minutes or affects an extra target.

 **Global**: As the local casting, but is centered on a point and allows all entities within 120ft to communicate to entities of the chosen subkind.
 The spell lasts for 24 hours.
-For every 4 extra MP dice placed in the spell, the radius increases by 120ft or the spell lasts for an extra day.
+For every 2 extra MP dice above 4 placed in the spell, the radius increases by 120ft or the spell lasts for an extra day.

 ___
 ### Meadow of Flame